lukso-network/docs/docs/tools/lsp-factoryjs/getting-started.md

 #### Chain Id

 `chainId` is used to specify the network that LSPFactory is interacting with.
 The provided `chainId` will be used to determine which base contracts to use when using [proxy deployment](./deployment/options.md#deploy-proxy).
 Previously deployed base contract addresses are stored in the [versions file](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json) and accessed using the provided chainId.
-Defaults to 4201.
+Defaults to 4201 ([LUKSO Testnet](https://docs.lukso.tech/networks/testnet/parameters)).

 #### IPFS Gateway